Ville de Chinon Forteresse royale de ChinonVille de Chinon Forteresse royale de Chinon

 A family torn apart by power

-But the 1160s marked a turning point in their relationship.
-Henry’s numerous infidelities, particularly with the beautiful Rosemonde, drove a wedge between the couple.
-The king increased his interventions in Aquitaine, a territory Eleanor considered her personal heritage.
-At Christmas 1172, their last feast together in Chinon already masked the tensions that would lead to their sons’ revolt.
+The new king chose Chinon as his base, in the middle of his empire stretching from Scotland to the Pyrenees.
+With Eleanor, the 1160s marked a turning point in their relationship.
+Henry’s many infidelities, particularly with the beautiful Rosemonde, drove a wedge between the couple.
+All the more so as the king increased his interventions in Aquitaine, a territory Eleanor considered to be her personal heritage.
+At Christmas 1172, their last joint celebration in Chinon barely concealed the tensions that would lead to their sons’ revolt.

-Consider the portraits of Aliénor’s ten children in the Plantagenet Room.
-William, the eldest, disappeared at the age of three.
+Take a look at the portraits of Eleanor’s ten children in the Plantagenet Room.
+William, the eldest, died at the age of three.
 Henry the Younger, crowned during his father’s lifetime, died without an heir.
-Richard the Lionheart becomes heir to Aquitaine, while Geoffrey receives Brittany.
+Richard the Lionheart became heir to Aquitaine, while Geoffrey received Brittany.
 The three daughters, Matilda, Eleanor and Joan, strengthened their alliances with the German Empire, Castile and Sicily through their marriages.

-Henry II’s decision to bequeath the castles of Chinon, Loudun and Mirebeau to his last son, John Landless, provoked the anger of his elders.
-This division of territories, a source of family tension, already foreshadowed the tragic events to come.
+Henry II’s decision to bequeath the castles of Chinon, Loudun and Mirebeau to his last son, Jean sans Terre, angered his elders.
+This division of territories, a source of family tension, foreshadowed the events to come.

 The revolt of the sons against their father

-Spring 1173, the walls of the fortress echo with preparations for war.
+In the spring of 1173, the walls of the fortress echoed with preparations for war.
 Alongside her sons Henry the Younger, Richard and Geoffrey, Eleanor organised a rebellion against her husband.
-William I of Scotland and Louis VII of France lent their support to the rebelling princes.
+William I of Scotland and Louis VII of France lent their support to the rebellious princes.

-Dressed as a page to go unnoticed, the queen tried to reach Paris.
+Dressed as a page to go unnoticed, the Queen tried to reach Paris.
 But Henry II’s men captured her on the road to Blois.
 In Chinon, the same fortress where she had enjoyed such splendour became her prison.
-The revolt collapses after eighteen months of bitter fighting, leaving the sons forced to ask their father’s forgiveness.
+The revolt collapsed after eighteen months of bitter fighting, leaving the sons to beg their father’s forgiveness.

 Imprisonment in Chinon

-November 1173 marked the beginning of a long period of isolation for Eleanor.
+November 1173 marked the start of a long period of isolation for Eleanor.
 Brought back to Chinon under guard, the deposed queen found her room transformed into a gilded cell.
 The first months of her imprisonment were spent in this fortress that she loved so much, before being transferred to England.
 The tufa stone walls, witness to her years of glory, now surround her in their heavy silence.
 Only a few visits from her followers break her solitude, while her sons, one by one, make their submission to their father.
-This captivity would not end until the death of Henry II in 1189, when his son Richard the Lionhearted restored his freedom.
+This captivity would only come to an end with the death of Henry II in 1189, when his son Richard the Lionheart restored his freedom.

-Push open the door to this exceptional room, meticulously reconstructed by historians.
-Painted decoration in multicoloured geometric patterns adorns the tufa walls, while a sumptuous quilt covers the columned bed.
+This exceptional room has been meticulously reconstructed by historians.
+Painted decorations in multicoloured geometric patterns adorn the tufa walls, while a sumptuous quilt covers the columned bed.
 The sculpted seats and light-coloured wooden chests bear witness to the refinement of the period.
 On the trestle table, admire the everyday objects of a queen: polished bronze mirror, ivory combs and precious illuminated manuscripts.
-The mullioned windows let soft light filter through the gold-embroidered red silk hangings, creating an intimate atmosphere conducive to the confidences of the ladies-in-waiting.
+The mullioned windows let soft light filter through the red silk hangings embroidered with gold, creating an intimate atmosphere conducive to the confidences of the ladies-in-waiting.

 The legacy of a woman of power